NEONScience/NEON-utilities/neonUtilities/README.md

 ```
 bird <- loadByProduct(dpID="DP1.10003.001", site="all", package="expanded")
 names(bird)

+# To get each table in the list as an independent object, outside of the list:
+list2env(bird, .GlobalEnv)
 ```

 Both `zipsByProduct()` and `loadByProduct()` can also subset by sites and date range: